Fire and life safety systems upgrade

 - The existing emergency lighting system is to be removed and replaced with Stanilite Nexus RF emergency lighting system

-Works are to be completed in both day and night shifts across multiple zones throughout the hospital.
+Works were completed in both day and night shifts across multiple zones throughout the hospital.

-The primary challenge posed by the project will be working within a live hospital environment.
-Communication, co-ordination, and transparency will be key factors in overcoming this challenge.
-Careful planning to ensure works run con-currently without hold-ups will be a driving factor in meeting the programmed completion dates.
+The primary challenge posed by the project was working within a live hospital environment.
+Communication, co-ordination, and transparency was the key factors in overcoming this challenge.
+Careful planning to ensure works run con-currently without hold-ups were the driving factor in meeting the programmed completion dates.

 Simon has broad experience delivering a wide range of commercial and industrial projects.
 Prior to establishing the Total Construction Queensland office in 2010, he held senior management positions throughout Australia and overseas within international construction and development organisations delivering numerous high-profile projects.
 He has a thorough understanding of the commercial and technical aspects of construction methodology and possesses exceptional communication skills.